Learn Python with Talk Python's 270 hours of courses

 33:39 We are quite fast.

-33:50 That would be, to my knowledge, Black Sheep, which is insanely fast.
+33:50 That would be, to my knowledge, black sheep.

-34:04 And then you have two very, very teeny, tiny bars, which is everything else, which is another micro framework that's written in Cython.
+34:04 And then you have two very, very teeny tiny bars, which is everything else, which is another micro framework that's written in Cython.

-34:12 I have not heard of Black Sheep.
+34:12 I have not heard of black sheep.

 34:14 That's something I have to look into.